tomedegroot/study-material/linuxEssentialsCertification/topic5/specialDirectoriesAndFiles.md

   2. [info](http://www.linuxnix.com/suid-set-suid-linuxunix/)
   3. */usr/bin/passwd* example file with setuid

-`ls file` -> x for user is set SUID, second x for GUID and the third for the sticky bit.
+`ls file` -> x for user is replaced for s for SUID, x for group is replaced for s for GUID and the third x is replaced with t for the sticky bit.